potto216/double-ratchet-rs/README.md

 # double-ratchet-rs

-A pure Rust implementation of the Double Ratchet Algorithm as specified by [Signal][1].
+A pure Rust implementation of the Double Ratchet algorithm as described by [Signal][1].

 This implementation follows the cryptographic recommendations provided by [Signal][2].
-The AEAD Algorithm uses a constant Nonce.
+The AEAD algorithm uses a constant Nonce.
 This might be changed in the future.

 Fork of [double-ratchet-2](https://github.com/Dione-Software/double-ratchet-2).